 And I also realized they liked the extra attention I was showing when I’d ask these “thinking” questions.
 The conversations never dragged, either—the back-and-forth would always peter out on its own naturally.

 Best of all, they seemed to enjoy drawing their own conclusions, and that I had encouraged them to do so.

-Now I know better than to take my son’s heavy sighs and mutterings as a sign to step in and solve the problem.
-All he needed was some time, encouragement, and the ability to think on his own.
+Now I know better than to take my kids’ heavy sighs and mutterings as a sign to step in and solve the problem.
+All they needed was some time, encouragement, and the ability to think on their own.

 Get more tips: